corydodt/Hypy/README.txt

 (a) install Hyper Estraier, then (b) install Hypy.

 **Don't be intimidated by how long this section is; check your distribution first for binary packages!
-Windows users, there's a link for you.
+Windows users, there's a link for you below.
 Everyone who likes things to be complicated, read on.**

 Installing Hyper Estraier on Windows
 ====================================

-If you are using Windows, a binary installer for `Windows Hyper Estraier`_ can be had.
+If you are using Windows, a binary installer for `Windows Hyper Estraier`_ can be had.  **You must still install Hypy, perhaps with easy_install, so see below.**

 .. _Windows Hyper Estraier: http://hyperestraier.sourceforge.net/win/